Wsine/UpperMonitor/README.md

 `git clone git@github.com:Wsine/UpperMonitor.git`

 ###1.
 Check out to dev branch
 `git checkout dev`
+use `git branch` to verify if current branch is dev`

 ###2.
 Do some editting and commit it
 `git commit -m 'your commit'`